centre-for-humanities-computing/china-twitter/README.md

 python preprocess/eval_model.py
 ```

 When the model has been generated using above commands, run the code in the topic_model.ipynb to visualize the results.
+Furthermore, visualisations of how prevalent each topic was over time can be found in the topics_over_time.ipynb.

 ## Semantic kernel

+There are three parameters which can be adjusted:
+* First order associations: Indicates the number associations wanted from each of the seeds (Written in uppercase letters along side the seeds in the graph)
+* Second order associations: Indicates the number of associations wanted from each of the first order associations.
+(Written in lowercase in the graph)
+* Pruning: Can be set to none, soft and hard.
+According to the pruning settings, words that are not linked closely enough to the rest of the graph across the hierarchical levels are removed.

+Input given to the model is lists of seeds.
+Each list should be written as a seperate txt file in the res folder.

+### Usage:
 1. Navigate to the semantic kernel folder
 ```
 cd semantic_kernel